Curious about AI-powered phone calls? You’re not the only one.

 Step 3: Organize conversations with smart call tagging

-Using OpenPhone, you can use AI communication tools like call tags to automatically categorize calls based on predefined criteria for customer sentiment, keywords, or business topics.
+Using Quo, you can utilize AI communication tools like call tags to automatically categorize calls based on predefined criteria for customer sentiment, keywords, or business topics.
 This makes it easy to prioritize specific calls or get actionable insights that create a better experience for your customers.

 For example, you could add AI tags like:

-• Escalation needed: Speaking of escalations, you could add tags for calls that mention requests to speak with a manager or supervisor (or if the rep refers a customer to another team or department).
+- Escalation needed: You could add tags for calls that mention requests to speak with a manager or supervisor (or if the rep refers a customer to another team or department).

-If you also have OpenPhone’s AI agent, Sona handling calls that would otherwise go to voicemail, you can also use call tags to analyze any trends.
-That way, you can iterate on training Sona.
+If you use Quo’s AI agent, Sona, to handle calls that would otherwise go to voicemail, you can use call tags to spot trends — helping you train Sona to respond more effectively over time.

-Step 4: Take meaningful action based on insights
+Step 4: Take action based on smart insights

 Let’s say you see surges in tags for billing issues.
 That could mean your checkout process needs clarification.
 Spotting frequent customer frustration tags?
 You may need to refine support scripts or your FAQs.

-You can also use call data to keep an eye on performance.
+You can also use call data to keep an eye on metrics like response time, resolution rate, and call volume.
 By opening call views and filtering by rep, you can review their most common call tags and summary items to find coachable customer service moments or celebrate wins.

 Step 5: Automate follow-ups and optimize workflows

-Apart from simply analyzing calls, you can use AI tools to make after-call work easier.
+Apart from simply analyzing calls, you can use AI tools to make post-call work easier.

 For example, you can: